StefKats/SND-LHC/README.md

 1. Run <code>generate_energy_reco.sh</code> and select "n" to submit to condor, "y" to runPG and "n" to createPDFs (simulate 1000 events per depth and energy)
 2. Run <code>generate_energy_reco.sh</code> once the condor jobs have finished and select "n" to submit to condor, "n" to runPG and "y" to createPDFs (create the PDFs for each station of each depth and energy)
 3. Run <code>generate_energy_reco.sh</code> once the PDFs have been created and select "y" to submit to condor, "n" to runPG and "n" to createPDFs (reconstruct the energy for each event)
-4. Run the reconstruction code in jupyter notebook "Depth reco and diagnostics.ipynb" (reconstruct the depth for each event)
+4. Run the reconstruction code in jupyter notebook <code>Depth reco and diagnostics.ipynb</code> (reconstruct the depth for each event)

 <!---
 1. Create all the depth dirs (z_295,z_304,...,z_347) containing the dir e_50 from z_291